-The requirement of session state is common across many applications and can use methods like HTTP cookies, custom F5 iRule persistence, JSessionID, IP affinity, hash, and more.
-The type of session state used by the application can help you decide what migration type is right for that app.
+The requirement of session state is common across applications using methods like HTTP cookies, F5 iRule persistence, JSessionID, IP affinity, or hash.
+The session type used by the application can help you decide what migration path is right for you.
 Is this an app more fitting for a lift-n-shift approach...Rehost?
-Is this an app that can be re-coded a bit to take advantage of some cloud-native service...Replatform?
-Can the app be TOTALLY redesigned to take advantage of all native IaaS and PaaS technologies...Refactor?
-If you are not aware of the 6 R’s I’m referencing here, please check out the reference below.
+Can the app be redesigned to take advantage of all native IaaS and PaaS technologies...Refactor?

 Reference: 6 R's of a Cloud Migration

-As for traffic sizing, well...you would hope the cloud takes care of most of that.
-It does a great job with things like auto scale, but there are still cloud provider limits that affect sizing and machine instance types to keep in mind.
-Since I'm talking specifically about BIG-IP and NGINX products, those are considered network virtual appliances (NVA)...or in other words just another compute instance.
+The cloud provider does a great job with things like scaling, but there are still cloud provider limits that affect sizing and machine instance types to keep in mind.
+BIG-IP and NGINX are considered network virtual appliances (NVA).
+They carry quota limits like other cloud objects.

-The latter three items can vary results on VM count/size depending on cloud provider limits.
 Unfortunately, not all limits are documented.
 Key metrics for L7 proxies are typically SSL stats, throughput, connection type, and connection count.
-Collecting requirements around application behavior and traffic sizing can help you choose the instance size as well as instance count.
+Collecting these application and traffic metrics can help identify the correct instance type.
 We have a list of the F5 supported BIG-IP VE platforms on F5 CloudDocs.